Mykitchenhints is reader-supported. We may earn commissions if you buy through our links.

 Knife Moves 101

 Nailing the fillet game is as crucial as the tool.
-Start with a cut behind the head, keep close to the backbone, and don’t forget the skinning showdown.
+Proper knife handling techniques are essential.
+Start with a first cut behind the head, keep close to the backbone, and don’t forget the skinning showdown.
+This is more delicate than what a carving knife is used for, which focuses on cooked meat.
 Remember, practice makes perfect.

 The Ideal Companion

 At day’s end, the best fillet knife feels like an extension of your arm.
+A well-balanced knife feels right.
 Don’t shy away from a little trial and error to discover your match.

 Ever wondered how to elevate your fish fillet game from good to great?
-Let’s crack into some nifty tricks, care hacks, and those burning questions you’ve had about fillet knives.
-Think of it as leveling up in a video game, but this time, your prize is mouth-watering fish ready to impress.
+Let’s crack into some nifty tricks, care hacks, and that burning knife question you’ve had.
+Think of it as leveling up in a video game, but this time, your prize is a mouth-watering dish ready to impress.

 Fillet Techniques